FabioPINO/science-docs/index.md

 <ul id="intro"></ul>

-### Hello, welcome to Science Docs!
+### Hi, I'm Kamila, welcome to Science Docs!

-**Science Docs** is a collection of tutorials, articles, coding projects and study notes that are the product of most of my passion that I have for life, Universe and everything else.
+This website is a collection of tutorials, articles, coding projects and study notes that are the product of most of my passion that I have for life, Universe and everything else.
 Many of the materials gathered here are related to my research work and I have hopes that by sharing them you might find pursuing science fascinating!
 I have a dream that the PDFs will now enrich your journey through learning and experimenting.

 <sup>This site is always alive.
 The documents and the associated repositories get updated from time to time.
 Even though a document is completed, it does not mean that its content will not change in the future.
 Any corrections or update proposals are welcome.
 Feel free to drop me a line at: *kamilazdybal at gmail dot com*.</sup>